 6. Eating enoki mushrooms helps in the prevention of constipation

 The presence of polysaccharides (glucan) in the enoki mushroom shows the effect of the probiotic.
 It promotes the proliferation of intestinal bacteria, lactic acid, acetic acid, and other short-chain fatty acids.
-Thus stimulate peristalsis, increase stool moisture, improve intestinal motility, and improve constipation (12).
+This stimulates peristalsis, increase stool moisture, improve intestinal motility, and improve constipation (12).

 7. Keep the brain and gut healthy